 In September 2013, the Compensation Committee fixed the amount of Mr. O'Connor's one-time transaction bonus at \$88,500 and elected to pay 50% of this bonus in restricted stock units.
+Mr. O'Connor has indicated an intent to invest the cash portion of his transaction bonus into this offering.
 Additionally, the Compensation Committee determined not to pay any portion of Mr. O'Connor's salary in restricted stock units at this time.